MrSnifo/twitch.py/docs/docs/questions.md

 - **Bot**: The Bot extends the functionality of the Client.
 It allows you to register access tokens of different users.

-The tasks that can only be performed by the Client can also be done with the Bot.
-Additionally, creating custom events with the Bot **won’t incur extra costs** for registered users.

 ### Can You Scale Twitchify?
 Currently, scaling Twitchify directly isn't possible, but it's possible with